Kevin Chapin

 LEED AP

-Growing up building forts and playing with Legos, Kevin Chapin dreamed of being an architect since a small child and got his wish when he started working at QKA at just 18 years old as a drafter.
-Kevin continued to work for QKA during college breaks and got hired full-time in 2005 after receiving his Master of Architecture degree.
+Growing up building forts and playing with Legos as a child, Kevin Chapin always dreamed of being an architect.
+He got his wish when he was just 18 years old and started working as a drafter at QKA.
+Kevin continued to work for QKA during college breaks, and he was hired for a full-time position in 2005 after receiving his Master of Architecture degree.

-Since joining QKA 25 years ago, Kevin is now an expert in educational design, a LEED Accredited Professional, and one of four of QKA’s Studio Leads, where he manages a team of design and construction administration staff on the successful execution of complex educational projects.
+Kevin brings years of problem solving and state agency experience to each project as well as a high level of project management and communication.
+He is an expert in educational design, a LEED Accredited Professional and one of five Studio Directors at QKA, where he manages a team of design and construction administration staff on the successful execution of complex educational projects.
 In 2022, Kevin was promoted to Principal.

 Education